 Creation Care

 "As Mennonite Church BC, we believe that God longs for the well-being and health of the whole world.
 All of creation is bound together and belongs to God, who has created and who preserves all things.
 As followers of Jesus Christ, our calling is to the ministry of reconciliation through faithful discipleship, which will lead us to care for creation.
-We believe that God is calling us to commit ourselves to discern the paths of faithfulness to be good stewards of the earth."
-(Creation Care Affirmation Statement adopted MCBC AGM 2014)
+We believe that God is calling us to commit ourselves to discern the paths of faithfulness to be good stewards of the earth." (adopted at MCBC AGM 2014)

 THE GREENER CONGREGATION SCORE SHEET